 Has western foreign policy in the middle east made matters worse, allowed ISIS space to form and grow?
 Sure.
 But Islam had to have the features and the example of Mohammed ready and waiting to use.

 If I walk into a prison and release some murderers and they go out and murder, I am at great fault.
 I am the cause of their release.
 But that does not make them non-murderers.
 When the US screwed up in Iraq, left it unstable, and allowed an Islamic insurgency to develop, that was a clear fault of the US.
 But that does not make ISIS un-Islamic.
 They are very Islamic.
 ISIS are as much Islam as any moderate.

 A common objection to criticism of Islam is that we the critics take the texts too literally.

 Look at this scale.

-Reformed Islam is that which rejects much of the literal interpretation of Islam – far more rejections than most other Muslims would allow, such that reformists are denounced by most other Muslims.
+Reformed Islam is that which rejects much of the literal interpretation of Islam – far more rejections than most other Muslims would allow.
+Such that reformists are denounced by most other Muslims.

 Extremists are known for taking the literal interpretation seriously, particularly when it comes to the violent stuff.

 The cognitive dissonance kicks in.
-While they may be really peaceful loving people, push them into a corner and you might find they do, maybe reluctantly, endorse the bad stuff – in context of course (“All in he best possible taste!” – Kenny Everett).
+While they may be really peaceful loving people, push them into a corner and you might find they do, maybe reluctantly, endorse the bad stuff – in context of course (“All in the best possible taste!” – Kenny Everett).

 When you pin Muslims down on aspects of Islam that are inconveniently barbaric they are more likely to evade the questions and defer to scholars and imams.